Type Extension

 - Extension methods

-- Can be called like normal member functions (with standard dot-notation), but they but do not have access to private or protected members themselves.
+- Can be called like normal member functions (with standard dot-notation), but they do not have access to private or protected members.

 - Inside an extension,